O-Mohamed1/O-Mohamed1/README.md

-- 👋 Hi, I’m @O-Mohamed1
+- 👋 Hi, I’m Mohamed
-- 👀 I’m interested in coding
+- 👀 I learned the basics of web development by following tutorials by CodingWithVincent on youtube, then I self-studied full-stack development with mostly javascript code through AppAcademy's free online bootcamp.
-- 🌱 I’m currently learning how to code with Vincent (youtube) and App Academy's free online bootcamp.
+- 🌱 Currently, I am learning C++ as a freshman in college, pursuing a BS in Computer Science.

 <!---
 O-Mohamed1/O-Mohamed1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.